KCA Annual Report & Financial Disclosures

 How we accomplish this: by sponsoring at least two international medical symposia year.

 Metric: a meeting is held annually in the USA with another in a different European country each year.
-The meeting in the USA will move from Chicago to Miami, with the hope attracting an international audience from South America.
+The meeting in the USA moved to Miami from Chicago, with the hope attracting a larger audience from South America.

 Goal: Increasing our knowledge about kidney cancer through sponsorship of research projects

-In our role as an advocate on behalf of patients, we continued collaborations with organizations such as, Cancer Leadership Council, Foundation for NIH, National Cancer Comprehensive Network, Patient Advocate Foundation, the National Coalition for Cancer Research, Friends of Cancer Research, and various groups concerned with improving the nation’s health care.
-We continued highly effective collaborations with institutions interested in conducting cancer research, including our CEO’s membership on various NIH committees.
+In our role as an advocate on behalf of patients, we continued collaborations with organizations such as, Cancer Leadership Council, Foundation for NIH, National Cancer Comprehensive Network (with which we sponsored NCCN Patient Guidelines®), Patient Advocate Foundation, the National Coalition for Cancer Research, Friends of Cancer Research, and various groups concerned with improving the nation’s health care.
+We continued highly effective collaborations with institutions interested in conducting cancer research, including our CEO’s membership on various National Cancer Institute panels and committees.

 Goal: To identify common goals aimed ultimately at the elimination of death and suffering from all cancers

 Metric: the number of relationships we have established continues to grow.
-As an example, from 2010 through 2014 we participated in various meetings in North America, Europe, Latin America, and Russia aimed at increasing public awareness of the need for improvement of public health care and the promotion of research.
-In 2014, we provided links to information resources for patients who were attempting to register for health insurance under the newly implemented Affordable Care Act.
+As an example, from 2010 through 2015 we participated in various meetings in North America, Europe, Latin America, and Russia aimed at increasing public awareness of the need for improvement of public health care and the promotion of research.

 Our capacity to attain these objectives, as well as being able to identify new ones, relies primarily on the level of public support for our mission.
 Monetary contributions are essential to this accomplishment.
 Even in the most difficult times, we strive to identify new sources of revenue, as well as identify new volunteers willing to assist us, so that our goals continue to be met.
-Our fulltime staff is very small, so volunteers are an essential sustaining asset.
+Our full time staff is very small, so volunteers remain as an essential sustaining asset.

 This efficiency would not be possible without the dedication of our governing board, medical advisers, volunteers, and other collaborators who contribute selflessly to advance our objective: the elimination of death and suffering from renal cancers.